unknownhad/Himanshu-Home/content/posts/2025-08-22-llm-vibe-coding-security-Nightmare.md

 They could target the organization itself by spoofing trusted senders.
 The Bigger Point

-The takeaway isn't about bug bounties.
-It's this:
-   LLM generated code is not security-aware by default.
-   LLMs do NOT understand business risk, which you do.
-   If you ship AI written examples as it is you may be exposing real attack surface.
+The takeaway isn't about bug bounties, it is baout knowing that LLM generated code is not security aware.
+LLMs do NOT understand business risk and If you ship AI written examples as it is you may be exposing real attack surface.

-LLMs are helpful assistants but they are NOT security engineers.
-Keep humans in the loop for threat modeling, abuse case thinking and defensive design.
-Otherwise, you might end up shipping an app that can be abused with a single curl command.
+LLMs are helpful assistants but they are NOT really understand the need.
+Keep humans in the loop for threat modeling, abuse cases thinking and defense design.
+Else you might end up shipping an app that can be abused with a single curl command.